IgnitionBoulder/2015week1/deliverables/README.md

 The basic structure of an HTML document includes tags, which surround content and apply meaning to it.

 What are attributes?
+Tags can also have attributes, which are extra bits of information.
+Attributes appear inside the opening tag and their values sit inside quotation marks.
+Their format is <tag attribute equals value

 What are forms?
+They notate to take information and send it elsewhere. (i.e., collecting emails and sending it to a mailing list)

 What is a div?
+Div is used to chunk code so information can be attached to it.
+The difference between span and div is that a span element is in-line and usually used for a small chunk of HTML inside a line (such as inside a paragraph) whereas a div (division) element is block-line (which is basically equivalent to having a line-break before and after it) and used to group larger chunks of code.

 What are selectors?
+Selectors are the names given to styles in internal and external style sheets.
+Whereas HTML has tags, CSS has selectors.

 What are properties?
+For each selector there are “properties” inside curly brackets, which simply take the form of words such as color, font-weight or background-color.

 What are values?
+A value is given to the property following a colon (NOT an “equals” sign) and semi-colons separate the properties.

 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
+You use the inherit value in the author or user style sheet. ***

 What are two CSS attributes you can change to push an element around on the page?
+Floats and in-line block can be used.

 What are the three different ways to include CSS in your project or use CSS to style a particular element?

 ---
 ### Section 3: Git and Github
 What is Git?
+Git is a distributed version control systems.
+In these systems, clients don’t just check out the current version of the files and work from them – they mirror the entire version history.

 What is SCM?
+A source code manager is a software tool used by teams of programmers to manage source code.
+SCM is a broader term that encompasses all the processes needed to build, package, and deploy software -- this includes VCS.

 What is a VCS?
+Version Control Systems is software that provides versioning functionality

 Why is Git useful for a developer?
+Git allows a single developer to make ***

 Why is Git useful for a team of developers?
+Git allows for collaboration without confusion of using multiple files.

 How do you create a new Git repository for a project locally?
+<p> "$ git commit -m 'First commit'" </p>

 How do you create it on Github?
 How do you commit changes?
 What is the difference between staging and committing changes?